handzlikchris/FastScriptReload/Assets/Documentation~/documentation.md

 To fix please go to `FastScripReload\Examples\Point\Point.prefab` and search for 'Point' shader.

+### On Mac hot reload does not trigger when changing files
+It'd seem for some code editors on Mac file changes are not picked up.
+This seems to be down to editors not updating LastWrite property on save and file watcher can't pick up the change.
+Unfortunately right now only workaround is to use editor that does update it, eg VSCode.

 ## Roadmap
 - ~~add Mac/Linux support~~ (added with 1.1)
 - ~~add debugger support for hot-reloaded scripts~~ (added with 1.2)